 2. Can I apply for the Manaslu trek permit individually?

 This is one of the most common questions that most of the trekkers’ ask.
 But, you can not apply individually for the Manaslu trekking permit.
 The minimum of two trekkers is required to apply for Manaslu special permit from one of the professional trekking agencies.

 Note: If you are planning Manaslu Trek individually, contact us we will find out other trekkers to join.

 3. Do we need a guide and porter for Manaslu trekking?

-Another major reason behind taking guide is for easy communicating with the local people in a village.
-The guide will also provide information about the authentic culture around Manaslu region.
+Another major reason behind taking a guide is easy communicating with the local people in a village.
+The guide will also provide information about the authentic culture of the Manaslu region.